Welcome

 It helps to define the risk of breast cancer recurrence, the benefits of chemotherapy and who can benefit from extended endocrine therapy.

 EndoPredict provides a comprehensive test result and an individualised EPclin Risk Score.
 The EPclin Risk Score algorithm integrates a 12-gene molecular score, tumour size, and nodal status.
-All three factors
+All three factors contributed significant information with respect to risk assessment in an independent clinical validation study 1.

-In addition, to the percentage risk of recurrence up to 10 years, the absolute chemotherapy benefit based on current treatment regimens and the risk of recurrence between 5 and 15 years after diagnosis* is
+In addition to the percentage risk of recurrence up to 10 years, the absolute chemotherapy benefit based on current treatment regimens and the risk of recurrence between 5 and 15 years after diagnosis* is indicated.
+The patient is classified as “low risk” or “high risk”.
+The treating physician receives the report and can plan further treatment based on the results.

 Under endocrine therapy alone without chemotherapy, more than 95% of low-risk patients do not experience a distant recurrence, even more than 10 years after diagnosis 1.
 Compared to risk stratification using other gene expression tests or clinical parameters, EndoPredict identifies the largest group of women with breast cancer at low risk (<10% chance of distant recurrence in 10 years) who might safely avoid chemotherapy 2,3,4.